Can you use your phone on an Alaskan cruise?

 Given that you will be traveling through international waters, rugged territory, and out of range of land-based towers, when and what service you have will be constantly changing.

 In addition, your coverage is going to depend on your cell service provider.
 According to their coverage maps, each company offers service in the Alaskan ports.
-You can see, however, that coverage definitely varies, with T-Mobile and AT&T offering the widest service.
+You can see, however, that coverage definitely varies, with AT&T seeming to offer the widest service.

 The important thing to know about Cellular at Sea is that your carrier bills you at special international roaming rates.
 We’ve looked up the rates for the big four carriers:

 Don’t want to pay these high rates?
 Some cell providers also have cruise packages that are designed to work on the ship.
 By paying a set amount ahead of time, you can get service on the ship without worrying about your bill.

 For instance, AT&T offers a $100 plan that gives you 200MB of data and unlimited talk and text on most cruise ships.
 You’ll want to get in touch with your provider for more details of their specific plan.

 Using the Internet to Keep in Touch (Our Recommendation)

 If you’re on an Alaskan cruise, we’d suggest using the wi-fi on the ship to keep in touch.

 One big change that’s come to cruising in the past decade is the proliferation of wi-fi.
 What used to be a novelty on cruise ships is now a near necessity.
 Every major cruise line and ship will offer wi-fi service, usually costing about $15-20 per day.